joulupukki/esp32-chromatic-tuner/assembly/README.md

 R3 and C2 form a HPF at 53 Hz

 ## Voltage regulation
-While USB power can be used, a 7805 allows the circuit to operate off of a 9v power supply.
+While USB power can be used, a 7805 allows the circuit to operate off of an external 9v power supply.
 C10-13 provide noise filtering.
 D1 is polarity protection.
 D2 protects the regulator when powering via USB.